fkoehler/mssd/README.md

 Please have a look at the [project page](http://www.webpageanalyse.com/dev/mssd) to learn on how to install the driver and with some simple use cases on how to use it.

+There is also a [google group](https://groups.google.com/forum/?hl=de#!forum/mongodb-synchronous-scala-driver) for general communication.